Nordstrom/chefdk_bootstrap/CONTRIBUTING.md

 ```

 #### Mac
+To check that the unreleased cookbook converges on a mac follow the steps below.
 If you want to run this behind a proxy, export these environment variables before you run the commands below.

 ```bash
 export http_proxy=http://myproxy.example.com:1234